Thanus-MR/artlib/README.md

 {
     "anixt_config"   :
     {
-        "Height"     : /*Height of font characters*/,
-        "HardBlank"  : /*HardBlank of font characters*/,
-        "Shrink"     : /*Shrink level of font, possible values are 0, 1, 2
-                         If you use 0 then the font support untouched style onle, 2 is for both untouched and Kerning style, 3 for all untouched, Kerning, smushed style*/ },
+        "Height"     : "Height of font characters in uint", "HardBlank"  : "HardBlank of font characters in uint", "Shrink"     : "Shrink level of font, possible values are 0, 1, 2 If you use 0 then the font support untouched style only, 2 is for both untouched and Kerning style, 3 for all untouched, Kerning, smushed style" },

     "anixt_letter"   :
     {
-        /*
         "keycharacter" :
         [
-            anixtletter
+            "anixtletter"
         ]
-        */
     }
 }
 ~~~~~